Translator Gator: Phase I Wrap Up

 From colloquial to academic discourse

-Since early January, Translator Gator has received over 109,000 user contributions from hundreds of players across Indonesia.
+Since January, Translator Gator has received over 109,000 user contributions from hundreds of players across Indonesia.
 Pulse Lab Jakarta has been inspired by the response of language enthusiasts across the archipelago.

 Figure 1: Player activity during the gaming period

 In a previous blog post, at about halfway through the campaign, Pulse Lab Jakarta provided the breakdown of players by age and gender.
 Another interesting fact is that the network of users includes a large number of polyglots, who usually play Translator Gator before work or at lunchtime.
 Wednesday seems to be a popular day for gaming, and the most popular language is Bahasa Indonesia, followed by Bahasa Jawa and Bahasa Sunda.
 More insights are captured in the graphs below.

 An initial analysis of the Bahasa Indonesia taxonomy suggests that the crowdsourced translations are over 97 percent accurate, confirming the ‘wisdom of the crowd’ when it comes to developing taxonomies.